monster-js/monster-js/docs/main-concept/directives.md

 Directives in **Monster JS** enable you to encapsulate reusable logic that can dynamically modify or enhance the behavior of elements in your components.
 They provide a clean and modular way to apply specific functionality or styling to elements by defining, registering, and applying directive functions.

-## Overview

-This documentation covers:
-* How to define and register directives.
-* Using static and dynamic values in directives.
-* Practical examples of applying directives in components.

 ## Defining a Directive

 To create a directive, use the `directive` function from `monster-js`.
 The function requires two parameters: